Calls for Applications

 - The Multi-Investigator Programme (MIP) enables cornerstone projects led by larger consortia including at least two BRCCH partners that address big challenges in child and adolescent health and well-being.
 MIPs provide support for up to 5 years.
 The first MIP call launched in 2019.

 - The Principal Investigator Initiative (PII) enables projects with a concise focus undertaken by consortia from single or multiple BRCCH partners.
-PIIs expand on existing and emerging expertise and the first PII call for applications is open for applications until November 5th, 2021.
+PIIs expand on existing and emerging expertise and the first PII call launched in 2021.

 - The BRCCH creates Assistant Professorships at the University of Basel and ETH Zurich in order to address gaps in knowledge and competences related to its remit.